 The challenge with MbA is that it is difficult to obtain sufficient quantities for drug development and application.
 Naturally, MbA is found in the bulb-like underground corms of the ornamental plant, montbretia (Crocosmia x crocosmiiflora).
 However, the plant only produces MbA during a narrow window of time at seasonal corm development and does not make enough for drug production.
 Chemically, MbA has a complex chemical structure making it very difficult to synthesize.
 So how else can MbA be produced?

-In a new study published in The Plant Journal, researchers from the Bohlmann lab have uncovered the complete sequence of a biosynthetic pathway of MbA and the majority of the enzymes required for the process.
+In a new study published in The Plant Journal, GlycoNet researchers from the Bohlmann lab at the University of British Columbia have uncovered the complete sequence of a biosynthetic pathway of MbA and the majority of the enzymes required for the process.
 This finding will allow the production of large quantities of MbA using metabolic engineering, a process where an organism’s (microbial or plant) genetic and regulatory processes are changed.

 Making more MbA using plant biosynthesis